monstajoe2002/project-explorer/README.md

 ## Known Issues

-When you delete a file through the command palette, VS Code will through an error saying that the file is not found. *See screenshot below*.
+- When you delete a file through the command palette, VS Code will through an error saying that the file is not found. *See screenshot below*.
 This is a known issue with VS Code and is not related to this extension.
 ![Alt text](delete-error.png)

+- In the Active Editors section, all tabs may not show there.
+This only occurs after launching Visual Studio Code to open tabs.